Eleanor Roosevelt: Early life

 Anna Eleanor Roosevelt was born on October 11, 1884, in Manhattan, New York City, to socialites Anna Rebecca Hall and Elliott Roosevelt.
 From an early age she preferred to be called by her middle name, Eleanor.
 Through her father, she was a niece of President Theodore Roosevelt.
 Through her mother, she was a niece of tennis champions Valentine Gill "Vallie" Hall III and Edward Ludlow Hall.
 Her mother nicknamed her "Granny" because she acted in such a serious manner as a child.
-Anna emotionally rejected Eleanor and was also somewhat ashamed of her daughter's alleged "plainness".
+Her mother was emotionally distant and was also somewhat ashamed of her daughter's alleged "plainness".

 Roosevelt had two younger brothers: Elliott Jr. and Hall.
 She also had a half-brother, Elliott Roosevelt Mann, through her father's affair with Katy Mann, a servant employed by the family.
 Roosevelt was born into a world of immense wealth and privilege, as her family was part of New York high society called the "swells".

 On May 19, 1887, the two-year-old Roosevelt was on board the SS Britannic with her father, mother and aunt Tissie, when it collided with White Star Liner SS Celtic.
 She was lowered into a lifeboat and she and her parents were taken to the Celtic and returned to New York.
 After this traumatic event, Eleanor was afraid of ships and the sea all her life.

 Her mother died from diphtheria on December 7, 1892, and Elliott Jr. died of the same disease the following May.
 Her father, an alcoholic confined to a sanitarium, died on August 14, 1894, after jumping from a window during a fit of delirium tremens.
 He survived the fall but died from a seizure.
 Roosevelt's childhood losses left her prone to depression throughout her life.
 Her brother Hall later suffered from alcoholism.
 Before her father died, he implored her to act as a mother towards Hall, and it was a request she made good upon for the rest of Hall's life.
 Roosevelt doted on Hall, and when he enrolled at Groton School in 1907, she accompanied him as a chaperone.
 While he was attending Groton, she wrote him almost daily, but always felt a touch of guilt that Hall had not had a fuller childhood.
 She took pleasure in Hall's brilliant performance at school, and was proud of his many academic accomplishments, which included a master's degree in engineering from Harvard.

 After the deaths of her parents, Roosevelt was raised in the household of her maternal grandmother, Mary Livingston Ludlow Hall of the Livingston family in Tivoli, New York.
-As a child, she was insecure and starved for affection, and considered herself the "ugly duckling".
+Insecure and starved for affection, she considered herself the "ugly duckling."
 However, Roosevelt wrote at 14 that one's prospects in life were not totally dependent on physical beauty: "no matter how plain a woman may be if truth and loyalty are stamped upon her face all will be attracted to her."